Welcome back! Pick up where you left off.

 What are renewable energy credits (RECs) and why do they matter?

-In the growing movement toward sustainability, renewable energy credits (RECs), also known as renewable energy certificates, play a crucial yet sometimes misunderstood role.
-Here we break down how RECs work, why they matter and how they’re helping to drive the transition to a greener energy future.
+In the growing movement toward sustainability, renewable energy credits (RECs), also known as renewable energy certificates, play a crucial, yet sometimes misunderstood, role.
+Here, we break down how RECs work, why they matter and how they’re helping to drive the transition to a greener energy future.

 How do renewable energy certificates work?

-Why RECs matter
+Why RECs matter in renewable energy

 Evaluating the impact on your carbon footprint

 For example, if your household uses 12,000 kilowatt-hours (kWh) of electricity per year, buying 12 RECs (each representing 1,000 kWh of renewable energy) can offset that usage with clean power.
-This is especially helpful for renters or businesses that can’t install on-site renewables but still want to make a meaningful environmental impact.
+This is especially helpful for renters or businesses that can’t install on-site renewables, but still want to make a meaningful environmental impact.

 The role of tracking systems

-To ensure transparency and prevent double-counting, RECs are tracked through certified systems.
-In Texas, the Electric Reliability Council of Texas (ERCOT) regulates the electricity market and, in turn, manages the REC trading program.
 Each REC is assigned a unique serial number and tracked from generation to retirement.
 This ensures that every REC is legitimate and claimed only once, providing confidence to buyers and regulators alike.

 Navigating the green power market